-[&]quot;"Vietnam does not measure high school participation rates, but as the dropout rate is low and university participation is 25%, it may be assumed they are high numbers of migrant workers, many children cannot access primary education at all.
+Other groups facing discrimination in the region are the children of ethnic minorities and migrant workers.
+In countries such as Malaysia and Thailand which have large numbers of migrant workers, many children cannot access primary education at all.
 In Malaysia, undocumented children are not allowed to attend school.
 And although Thailand made it legal for them to do so in 2005, many migrant worker children do not because they fear discrimination in the classroom and playground, they fear being detained by police on the way to and from school, and because they don't speak the language.
 As a response, some organizations established schools specifically for this group, but while these may offer an acceptable education, many challenges arise.
 First, their curriculums may not be recognized by the government so disqualifying the child from attending high school.
 Second, some children may choose to stay at home and help their parents so attendance may be a problem.
 This is especially common in situations where parents do 'piece work,' and are paid by the number of pieces they produce (for example, shirts sewed, prawns peeled, or products boxed).
 In these cases, children can help to produce more pieces increasing the family income.